 Our overall goal is to return our patients to normal function as quickly and safely as possible.

 Our team is comprised of surgeons, nurses, physician assistants, rehabilitation specialists and medical support personnel.
-Our personnel work to use state-of-the-art services to create a treatment plan that meets each patient’s individual medical needs.
+We take a multidisciplinary approach to care, working together to create a treatment plan that meets each patient’s individual medical needs.

 We treat a variety of conditions from scoliosis to spinal stenosis.
 Often time’s orthopedic and neurological conditions require input from several types of specialists.

 Discectomy is the removal of the herniated portion of a disc.
 This procedure is used to relieve the pressure on nearby nerves as they exit the spinal canal.
 The disc is a shock absorber between two bony vertebrae.
 When a disc herniates, the soft disc center can press on nearby nerves.

 Some cases of herniated discs or bone spurs that occur in the neck only affect the nerve roots.
 In this case, a posterior discectomy and foraminotomy can be performed.
 This procedure avoids spinal fusion and can minimize recovery time.